overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 > Brings this window to the front.

+Note: Using this method while you are playing a game in a fullscreen mode, will cause the game to auto-minimize (as the calling app window gets the front focus).

 Parameter              | Type                                  | Description                                                               |
 -----------------------| --------------------------------------| --------------------------------------------------------------------------|
 callback               | function                              | Called with the result of the request                                     |